iservermate/icmp-MailServer/README.md

   1 - Install packages on host machine `Ansbile, Vagrant, Virtualbox and Python3`

+  2 - Add `DNS` entry for mail server ip (in this case `192.168.0.91` and FQDN is `mail.iservermate.local`)

-  2 - Generate and copy SSH key using "ssh-keygen" command and update "id_rsa.pub" file under `files` folder
+  3 - Generate and copy SSH key using "ssh-keygen" command and update "id_rsa.pub" file under `files` folder

 	`ssh-keygen -t rsa`

-  4 - Add `DNS` entry for mail server ip (in this case `192.168.0.91` and FQDN is `mail.iservermate.local`)

 `Step-1:` Clone and navigate to git repo on your Host machine [Windows/Linux]